Tales from Wales. Part 5: The Mysterious Dolmens of Pentre Ifan and Carreg Coetan Arthur.

 To round off our week in Wales, we’re travelling even further back in time to visit two of the country’s best preserved Megalithic monuments: Pentre Ifan and Carreg Coetan Arthur.

-Pentre Ifan, the largest and probably best know of the two, is considered to be one of the finest surviving examples of an Neolithic burial tomb in the UK.
+Pentre Ifan, the largest and probably best known of the two, is considered to be one of the finest surviving examples of a Neolithic burial tomb in the UK.
 Translated, the name means Village of Ivan.
-Unfortunately, I’ve no idea who this legendary figure was, or why this sacred site was named after him, but if anyone can shed light on the subject please leave me a comment as I’d love to know. 🙂
+Unfortunately, I’ve no idea who this legendary figure was or why this sacred site was named after him, but if anyone can shed light on the subject please leave me a comment as I’d love to know. 🙂

 Situated in a field three miles west of the town of Newport, the dolmen stands like an ancient sentinel on the crest of the hill, keeping silent watch over the Nevern Valley.
 Dating from around 3500BC, the seven standing stones we see today are all that remain of the chambered tomb that once served as a communal burial site for the ancient people of the area.

 Excavation in the 1930s and 1950s revealed the chamber lay within a shallow oval pit, known as a long barrow, the sides of which were surrounded by a drystone wall of packed kerbstones, covered by a trapezoidal mound of earth, extending 120ft in length to the rear (north end).

 Towards the southern (higher) end, two of the uprights would have flanked the doorway that stood at the centre of the chamber’s semi-circular facade, the design of which appears similar to an Irish passage tomb.
 The third stone, set at an angle, was possibly used as a blocking stone to seal the tomb after use.